ykashou92/PracticalMachineLearning/README.md

 `index.md` is the generated report in markdown
 `index.html` is the html report in raw form

-Please see `index.md` to view, or...
+To view, please see `index.md`, or...
 Open http://htmlpreview.github.io/, copy and paste the link of `index.html` into the field.
 And that should preview the html file.